KCBI: Other FDMI stations

-FDMI also owns and operates KCBN in Hico, Texas, as well as the online KCBI All-Teaching Channel.
+FDMI also owns and operates 107.7 KCBN in Hico, Texas, serving communities southwest of Fort Worth.
+And 92.9 KZBI in Marlin, serving the Waco-Temple radio markets.
+It also has the KCBI All-Teaching Channel, on line and on the HD2 subchannel of KCBI.

-FDMI previously owned KCRN-AM-FM in San Angelo, Texas and KCBK in Frederick, Oklahoma, serving the Lawton/Wichita Falls area.
+FDMI previously owned KCRN-AM-FM in San Angelo, Texas, and KCBK in Frederick, Oklahoma, serving the Lawton/Wichita Falls area.
 In September 2018, the San Angelo stations were sold for $205,000 to Houston Christian Broadcasters and became KCCE AM and KSAO FM.
 KCBK, which was silent at the time, was sold the next week to South Central Oklahoma Christian Broadcasting for $250,000.

+HD channels

+In April 2023, KBCI started fundraising as it was a demand for 24/7 religious talk programming.
+The days of funding was success.
+On April 30, 2023, KCBI added HD2 subchannel as “KCBI’s All Teaching Channel.”